bunkerity/bunkerweb/docs/security-tuning.md

 In other words, with the default values, if a client generates more than `10` status codes from the list `400 401 403 404 405 429 444` within `60` seconds their IP address will be banned for `86400` seconds.

+When using stream mode, only the `444` status code will count as "bad".

 ## Antibot

+STREAM support :x:

 Attackers will certainly use automated tools to exploit/find some vulnerabilities in your web applications.
 One countermeasure is to challenge the users to detect if they look like a bot.
 If the challenge is solved, we consider the client as "legitimate" and they can access the web application.